contextjs/docs/docs/api/io.md

 public static exists(file: string): boolean;

 /**
 * Gets the name of the file.
 * @param file The file to check.
+* @returns The name of the file, including extension, or null if the file does not exist.
+* @throws {NullReferenceException} When the file string is null or contains only empty spaces.
+*/
+public static getName(file: string): string | null;

+/**
+* Gets the name of the file.
+* @param file The file to check.
+* @param withExtension true to include the file extension; otherwise, false.
 * @returns The name of the file, or null if the file does not exist.
 * @throws {NullReferenceException} When the file string is null or contains only empty spaces.
 */
-public static getName(file: string): string | null;
+public static getName(file: string, withExtension: boolean): string | null;

 /**
  * Gets the directory of the file.